openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 ## Ecosystem Implementation Considerations

-This document leaves extensible a number of different options to allow for broad compatible with ecosystems that have conflicting needs.
+This document intentionally leaves certain extensions for ecosystems to define, in order to enable broad compatibility across differing or even conflicting requirements.
 These include:

-- Credential format support requirements across issuance and presentation
+- Which Credential format to support across issuance and presentation
-- Signed Issuer Metadata.
+- Whether to use Signed Issuer Metadata or not
-- Credential Offer invocation mechanisms.
+- How to send Credential Offer
 - Key attestation formats.
-- X509 Verifier Authentication certificate profiles.
+- X509 certificate profiles.
 - Presentation mechanisms.
-- Additional crypto suite and hash algorithm support.
+- Support or restriction of additional cryptographic suites and hash algorithms

-Ecosystems MAY choose to further restrict or extend these.
-Below are two non-normative examples of ecosystem goals and choices that could be made to achieve them.
+Below are two non-normative examples illustrating how an ecosystem may define the above elements to achieve its specific goals and preferences.

 ### Improved Baseline Interoperability

-This is an ecosystem that prioritizes all Wallets and Issuers operating without any pre-existing relationship, across both ISO mdocs and SD-JWT VCs.
-To achieve this the ecosystem could define the following:
+This ecosystem prioritizes interoperability among all Wallets and Issuers, without requiring any pre-existing relationships, and supports both ISO mdocs and SD-JWT VCs.
+To achieve this, the ecosystem could define the following:

 - Wallets MUST support both mdoc and sd-jwt-vc.
 Issuers MAY issue in either format.
 - Wallets MUST register for the 'haip-vci://' custom scheme, where possible.